xpqz/dyamod/README.md

 There are some suspicions against "the script model" where definitions and executions and data are seemingly mixed up and expected to run from top to bottom.
 Whilst this *is* a problem in today's Dyalog, meaning that fixing `.apls` files "willy nilly" would lead to chaos and confusion, *this* is one of the problems that having a language level package and module system would solve.

 > Meh.
-All you're doing is making namespaces from filenames and recusively loading; not very novel...
+All you're doing is making namespaces from filenames and recursively loading; not very novel...

 Basically, yes (plus ensuring everything is only ever loaded once).
-The whole point is that it's not meant to be novel.
+The whole point is that it's not *meant* to be novel.
 The other team has been doing this for decades.

 > What does it *not* do?